General FAQs about PBGC

 A: PBGC's maximum benefit guarantee is set each year under provisions of ERISA.
 The maximum guarantee applicable to a plan is fixed as of that plan's termination date except for cases where termination occurs during a plan sponsor's bankruptcy, in which case the maximum guarantee may be fixed as of the date the sponsor entered bankruptcy.
 An earlier date also may apply to certain airline industry plans.

-For 2013, the maximum guaranteed amount is $4,789.77 per month ($57,477.24 per year) for workers who begin receiving payments from PBGC at age 65.
 The maximum guarantee is lower if you begin receiving payments from PBGC before age 65 or if your pension includes benefits for a surviving spouse or other beneficiary.
 The maximum guarantee is higher if you are over age 65 when you begin receiving benefits from PBGC.

 Click the link below to see a table of the maximum amounts that PBGC can guarantee for a straight-life annuity with no survivor benefits and a joint-and-50%-survivor annuity for ages 45-65.
 The maximum is based on your age at the date you begin receiving benefits from PBGC.